 of British and Irish Millers (NABIM) and Kansas State University (KSU).

-Located in Winnipeg, Manitoba, CIGI offers a mix of classroom and hands-on training and examination, taking advantage of the Institute’s state-of-the-art milling, baking and noodle/pasta manufacturing facilities located in the heart of Canada’s grain industry.
+Located in Winnipeg, Manitoba, CIGI is now part of Cereals Canada and offers a mix of classroom and hands-on training and examination, taking advantage of the Institute’s state-of-the-art milling, baking and noodle/pasta manufacturing facilities located in the heart of Canada’s grain industry.

 CIGI has historically offered resident short courses at an introductory and more technical level with a focus on wheat milling.
 In recent years, CIGI’s technical expertise and involvement with the advancement of other grain and oilseeds subsectors has positioned the Institute to deliver training courses in primary and further processing of a broad range of cereal grains and oilseeds.
 For additional information, please visit www.cigi.ca.

 UK Flour Millers

 As a trade association, UK Flour Millers sits at the heart of the industry.
 Our role as a representative body for the industry includes collating and sharing the collective view and position of our members.
 As the 'industry voice', we speak on behalf of our members to government, policy makers, the media and other stakeholders.